AKA: The Reading Room

 The Pessimal Comedies

 This series consists of all comedy novels that inhabit a shared universe, but even that universe is a bit of a joke.
-Aside from a few easter-egg references to each other, and the fact that the three main characters all share the same last names, and everything takes place either in the town of Weaver Bay or “The City” up the road, the books are in no way related.
-Each book is a different genre, and the even style of humor employed differs from book to book.
-The books may be read in any order … or even individually skipped if the style and subject matter don’t seem to fit your wheelhouse.
+Aside from a few easter-egg references to each other, the fact that the three main characters all share the same last names from novel to novel, and everything takes place either in the town of Weaver Bay or “The City” up the road, the books are in no way related.
+The books may be read in any order … or individually skipped if the style and subject matter don’t fit your wheelhouse.